 2. POC Resistance Pro DH Glove

 The POC Resistance Pro DH Glove is the minimalist’s dream.
-The padding, while minimal, is sufficient to reduce the pressure on the pinky side of the hand.
+The foam padding, while minimal, is sufficient to reduce the pressure on the pinky side of the hand.
 This reduces hand fatigue from road vibrations and the rough terrain you encounter on the trails.

 Silicon grips on the fingertips help with grip, so you aren’t overloading your hands with too much pressure.
 And for a bit of extra protection, the knuckles are protected by POC’s VPD padding, which absorbs the impact in a crash.